 Perhaps the most beneficial application of apitherapy for breast cancer is venom injections.
 Cultures all over the world have utilized animal venoms for centuries.
 In fact, doctors in Cuba have even used scorpion venom to reduce brain tumors!

 Why does bee venom work so well for cancer?
-Studies such as a 2017 investigation at the University of Wisconsin- Madison have found that bee venom contains melittin, a peptide which activates apoptosis, i.e. cancer cell death.
-Research with bee venom has successful stopped liver, lung, prostate, renal, bladder, leukemia and breast cancer cells.
+Studies such as a 2017 investigation at the University of Wisconsin-Madison have found that bee venom contains melittin, a peptide that activates apoptosis, i.e. cancer cell death.
+Research with bee venom has successfully stopped liver, lung, prostate, renal, bladder, leukemia, and breast cancer cells.

 What’s more, researchers at the Siteman Center of Cancer Nanotechnology Excellence at Washington University in St. Louis have combined bee venom with nanotechnology to create “nanobees.”
 The venom “catches a ride” on nano-sized particles to go directly to cancer cells, bypassing healthy cells along the way.
 This prevents non-specific cytotoxicity, which is sometimes a concern for those who use bee venom for cancer.

-Did you know that queen bees live 40 times longer than worker bees and lays an estimated 2,000 eggs a day?
+Did you know that queen bees live 40 times longer than worker bees and lay an estimated 2,000 eggs a day?
 Royal jelly may be the key to her longevity as well as her stamina.
-According to Memorial Sloane Kettering Cancer Center, royal jelly has been shown to lower blood pressure, reduce inflammation and lower cholesterol levels.
+According to Memorial Sloane Kettering Cancer Center, royal jelly has been shown to lower blood pressure, reduce inflammation, and lower cholesterol levels.